CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 ## Verification Failure

 If at any given step verification fails, the DID document should be deemed INSECURE.
-Whether it is due to the DID and DNS being out of sync with recent updates, or the DID document or DNS zone themselves have been compromised, it is highly advised that the user stop interacting with the given DID until verification succeeds and cross-verification is restored.
+Whether it is due to the DID and DNS being out of sync with recent updates, or the DID document or DNS zone themselves being compromised, a failed verification MAY indicate malicious activity.
+It is then up to the verifier to determine, according to their requirements and use case, the appropiate course of action in regards to interactions with the target DID until succesful verification is restored.

 # Control Requirements